Original Issuance Date: September 01, 1988

 I. Courses

-Courses must meet the standards for instruction, content, student work expectations and evaluation that exist for the same course work offered within the UW System institution’s on-campus degree programs.
-University departments are primarily responsible for assuring equivalent quality for these courses.
-Implementation of course standards should include at least the following:
+Courses must meet the standards for instruction, content, student work expectations and evaluation that exist for the same course work offered within the UW System institution’s on-campus degree programs as determined by university standards

 B. Student Records